jbush001/NyuziProcessor/rtl/README.md

    | +autoflushl2=1 | If specified, will copy any dirty data in the L2 to system memory at the end of simulation, before dumping to file |
    | +profile=&lt;filename&gt; | Samples the program counters periodically and writes to a file.
 Use with tools/misc/profile.py |
    | +block=&lt;filename&gt; | Read file into virtual block device
+   | +randseed=&lt;seed&gt; | Set the seed for the random number generator used to initialize reset state of signals

    To enable a waveform trace, edit the Makefile and uncomment the line: